CSUN-SeniorDesign/matabit-blog/README.md

 ---
 ```

-After you've made your post run ``hugo`` in the root directory to generate the page
+After you've made your post run ``hugo`` in the root directory to generate the page.